robcarver17/pysystemtrade/docs/userguide.md

 ## How do I....Create a futures backtest which estimates parameters

-This creates the staunch systems trader example defined in chapter 15 of my book, using the csv data that is provided, and estimates forecast scalars and forecast diversification multiplier (future versions will also estimate other fixed parameters):
+This creates the staunch systems trader example defined in chapter 15 of my book, using the csv data that is provided, and estimates forecast scalars, instrument and forecast weights, and instrument and forecast diversification multipliers:

 ```python
 from systems.provided.futures_chapter15.estimatedsystem import futures_system